cullen-molitor/KFM_Shiny_App/App/Text/About/app_intro.md

 3. The 24 State Marine Reserve (SMR) reference sites (12 sites inside and 12 sites outside)
 4. One of the 33 sites

-### Data visualization:
+### Data visualizations:

 1. Time series to see how a variable change over time
 2. Animated time series to see the change over time for many variables, or a single variable at many sites.
 3. Data plotted as a point on a map, with the size of the point scaled to the magnitude of the statistic, and animated over time.
 4. Ranked variables by the relative importance to a model
-5. The partial dependence on a variable relative to a model.
+5. The partial dependence on a variable relative to a model
 6. Word/phrase frequency cloud
 7. Data tables

 ### Metadata

 When possible, descriptive graphics, text, photos, or metadata will be provided to give context to the data visualizations.
-Some level of cross referencing with other sections or tabs may be required to gain perspective.
+Some level of cross referencing with other sections or outside resources may be required to gain perspective.